EUROPEAN PEACE RIDE

 A childhood dream came true.

-As a child and teenager in the 70s and 80s, I followed the Peace Ride every year on the radio, on TV and, of course, stood by the road when it passed through our town.
-You always dream of being there.
-Last weekend the dream came true.
-I was allowed to take part in the European Peace Ride 2021.
+As a child and teenager in the 70s and 80s, I followed the Peace Race every year on the radio and on television, and of course I stood by the roadside when it passed through our town.
+You start dreaming of being part of it yourself.
+Last weekend, that dream came true.
+I was able to take part in the European Peace Ride 2021.

-When Chemnitz becomes the European Capital of Culture in 2025, the legendary International Peace Ride will also experience a new edition.
+When Chemnitz becomes European Capital of Culture in 2025, the legendary International Peace Race is also set to be revived.
 In preparation for this, the European Peace Ride project started this year with two stages for ambitious recreational cyclists.

-It was a grand tour, not a race.
-It was intended to get people in the mood for 2025 and revive the idea of the Peace Ride as a way of uniting people.
-It is nice that at least two new important ideas have been added with the EPR: the connection between generations and the connection between cycling and culture.
+It was a magnificent tour, not a race.
+It was intended to get people in the mood for 2025 and revive the idea of the Peace Race as a unifying force between nations.
+It's great that at least two new important ideas have been added to the EPR: the connection between generations and the connection between cycling and culture.

-Saturday at 8:00 a.m. we started at the stadium on Gellertstrasse and rode about 200 km and 2500 meters in altitude to Prague.
-There we were welcomed at 18:00 on Marianske Square with the peace ride anthem.
+On Saturday at 8:00 a.m., we started at the stadium on Gellertstrasse and rode about 200 km and 2500 meters of elevation gain to Prague.
+There, we were welcomed at 6:00 p.m. on Marianske Square with the Peace Race anthem.
 This was followed by the official welcome by the mayors of Prague and Chemnitz.

-The next morning we started again on Marianke Square in glorious sunshine and rode a different route covering around 215 km and 2600 meters of altitude back to Chemnitz.
-There, many people from Chemnitz joined us for the last 3 km and rolled with us to the finish line at Karl-Marx-Kopf.
+The next morning, we set off again from Marianske Square in glorious sunshine and cycled back to Chemnitz on a different route covering around 215 km and 2600 meters of elevation gain.
+Many Chemnitz residents joined us for the last 3 km and rolled with us to the finish line at Karl-Marx-Kopf.

-We were 85 riders in total and were safely guided and catered for by several escort vehicles, the DRK and 6 Czech motorcyclists.
+There were 85 riders in total, and we were safely guided and catered for by several support vehicles, the German Red Cross, and six Czech motorcyclists.

 Many thanks to Fit4Bike for the great organization.

-Last Saturday finally saw the start of the long-awaited first stage of the EPR from Chemnitz to Prague.
-The weather was beautiful all week in late summer and the weather forecast for the weekend looked pretty good.
-However, at around 5am the heavens opened their floodgates and it started to pour.
-Fortunately, it became less and less towards the start and even stopped completely in places.
-The starting shot was fired almost punctually at 7.10am and the 87-strong peloton set off.
-The first 57 km to Pockau to feed point 1 went well and my excitement about whether and how I would be able to ride in such a large field completely subsided and gave way to a grin of joy that lasted until the end.
-On the ride, which covered 197km, there were three refreshment stops where we could refuel for 30 minutes each.
-There was everything an athlete's heart desires and was prepared with a lot of love and professionalism by the many hard-working helpers.
+Last Saturday, the long-awaited first stage of the EPR from Chemnitz to Prague finally began.
+The weather had been beautiful all week, with late summer temperatures, and the weather forecast for the weekend also looked quite good.
+However, at around 5 a.m., the heavens opened and it started to pour with rain.
+Fortunately, it eased off as we set off and even stopped completely in places.
+Almost on time at 7:10 a.m., the starting signal was given and the 87-strong peloton set off.
+The first 57 km to Pockau and the first refreshment point went well, and my nervousness about whether and how I would manage to ride in such a large field completely subsided, giving way to a joyful grin that lasted until the end.
+On the 197 km ride, there were three refreshment stations where we could refuel for 30 minutes each.
+They had everything an athlete's heart desires and were prepared with great care and professionalism by the many hard-working helpers.
 Team and medical vehicles and a few motorcycles accompanied us throughout the entire ride.
-On Czech soil, these were reinforced by some police vehicles.
-After the last refreshment station, the pace was slowed down considerably as we were well on schedule and were not expected in Prague until 6pm.
+On Czech soil, these were reinforced by several police vehicles.
+After the last refreshment station, the pace slowed down considerably, as we were well on schedule and were not expected in Prague until 6 p.m.

 The arrival and reception there gave me goosebumps and put an even bigger grin on my face.
-After a short night, the whole group set off at 8am on time for the second stage of 211km, which followed a different route, back towards Chemnitz.
-In beautiful cycling weather, we rode steadily towards our stage finish, where we crossed the finish line punctually at 6 p.m. to the applause of numerous spectators - again pure goosebumps.
+After a short night, the whole entourage set off punctually at 8 a.m. for the second stage of 211 km, which followed a different route, back towards Chemnitz.
+In beautiful cycling weather, we rode steadily towards our stage destination, where we crossed the finish line punctually at 6 p.m. to the applause of numerous spectators—again, pure goosebumps.

-It was an extremely worthy promotional ride for the Capital of Culture and the revival of the Peace Ride, which makes more sense than ever to me at a time when the sabre-rattling in the world is getting louder again and the tone in my own country is getting harsher.
+It was an extremely worthy promotional ride for the Capital of Culture and the revival of the Peace Race, which, for me, makes more sense than ever in today's world, where saber rattling is becoming louder again and the tone in our own country is becoming increasingly harsh.
 For me, it was the absolute cycling highlight of 2021!
-It was simply great fun to ride in such a large group of like-minded people.
-Many thanks to all the participants and sponsors who helped make this event one that will be remembered for a long time to come.
+It was just great fun to ride in such a large group of like-minded people.
+Many thanks to all those involved and the sponsors who helped to ensure that this event will be remembered for a long time to come.

-I would especially like to highlight the whole Fit4Bike team, who organized the EPR with a lot of passion and professionalism.
+I would particularly like to highlight the entire Fit4Bike team, who organized the EPR with a lot of passion and professionalism.

 Torsten Prenzlow

-I still think back to this great weekend every day and am incredibly grateful that I was able to be there "last minute".
+I still think back on this wonderful weekend every day and am incredibly grateful that I was able to join at the last minute.

-Special thanks also go out to the ever-smiling helpers and the Czech motorcyclists.
-The Chemnitz police can take a lesson from them on how to confidently close off intersections for a peloton. 😉
+Special thanks also go to the ever-smiling helpers and the Czech motorcyclists.
+The Chemnitz police could learn a thing or two from them about how to confidently cordon off intersections for a peloton. 😉

-You have managed to organize an almost perfect event.
-For that reason alone, I'm looking forward to everything that will follow and would love to be a part of it again.
-I will also try to take part in your Wednesday rounds in the near future.
+You have succeeded in organizing a nearly perfect event.
+For that reason alone, I am looking forward to everything that is yet to come and would very much like to be a part of it again.
+I will also try to participate in your Wednesday gatherings in the near future.

-It was a special experience for me to be in a peloton with so many riders.
-After all, there are usually only six of us in our Sunday group and we've known each other forever.
-I was able to get to know a lot of new people and their stories in the peloton.
-The answers to the question of how long they have been cycling and how they got into it couldn't have been more different.
+It was a special experience for me to be riding in a peloton with so many other cyclists.
+After all, there are usually only six of us on our Sunday rides, and we've known each other forever.
+In the peloton, I got to meet lots of new people and hear their stories.
+The answers to the question of how long they had been cycling and how they got into it couldn't have been more varied.

-The peloton was therefore a colorful mix - from mountain bike pros, ambitious triathletes, long-distance cyclists and runners to entire cycling clubs and classic "Sunday ring" riders, everything was there.
+The peloton was a colorful mix—from mountain bike pros, ambitious triathletes, long-distance cyclists and runners, to entire cycling clubs and classic "Sunday riders."

-I only started cycling myself in 2017, but I only cycled sporadically and only managed 500 to 800 km per year in the first few years.
-It was only last year that I started to ride more and by the end of the year I could count 8,000 km.
-Some riders in the peloton had already ridden over 15,000 km.
+I only started cycling in 2017, but I only rode sporadically and only managed 500 to 800 km per year in the first few years.
+It was only last year that I started riding more, and by the end of the year I had clocked up 8,000 km.
+Some riders in the peloton had already covered over 15,000 km by then.

 For me, both EPR rides were also my longest distances.
-Others had already taken part in the FichKona 10 times or completed the Race across the Alps.
+Others had already participated in FichKona 10 times or had completed the Race across the Alps.

-In addition to the dominant clipless pedals, there was also a rider with belt pedals.
+In addition to the dominant clipless pedals, there was also one rider with toe clip pedals.

 And yet we all had one thing in common and one message: